sinaaghli/sinaaghli.github.io/ros_install/Index.md

 -According to [this](https://github.com/ros-perception/perception_pcl/issues/71) thread replace the perception_pcl package in 'workspace'/src with [this repo](https://github.com/ros-perception/perception_pcl)
 -compile again, if replacement didn't work then remove the pointcloud_to_laserscan folder from src/ and build_isolated/ and compile again

+###Failed to process package 'pcl_ros'
+cd into build_isolated/pcl_ros/ and do "ccmake ../../src/perception_pcl/pcl_ros" change the GLEW_INCLUDE_DIR to /usr/local/Cellar/glew/1.11.0/include/GL (if using brew) change the GLEW_GLEW_LIBRARY to /usr/local/Cellar/glew/1.11.0/lib